Spiral Dynamics

+Spiral Dynamics is a model of human development that posits a discrete and linear series of "stages of development" that individuals, organizations, and societies progress through, within dynamic and non-linear processes.
+It lacks mainstream academic validity or support, although it has been applied in management consulting and some academic literature.

-Spiral Dynamics (SD) is a model of the evolutionary development of individuals, organizations, and societies.
-It was initially developed by Don Edward Beck and Christopher Cowan based on the emergent cyclical theory of Clare W. Graves, combined with memetics as proposed by Richard Dawkins and further developed by Mihaly Csikszentmihalyi.
-A later collaboration between Beck and Ken Wilber produced Spiral Dynamics Integral (SDi).
-Several variations of Spiral Dynamics continue to exist, both independently and incorporated into or drawing on Wilber's Integral theory.
-In addition to influencing both integral theory and metamodernism, Spiral Dynamics is noted for its applications in management theory and business ethics, and as an example of applied memetics.
+It was initially developed by psychologist Don Edward Beck and communications lecturer Christopher Cowan based on memetic theory and the emergent cyclical theory of Clare W. Graves.
+A later collaboration between Beck and American philosopher and writer Ken Wilber produced Spiral Dynamics Integral (SDi).
+Several variations of Spiral Dynamics presently exist, with some drawing upon Wilber's integral theory.

-Overview

-Spiral Dynamics describes how value systems and worldviews emerge from the interaction of "life conditions" and the mind's capacities.
-The emphasis on life conditions as essential to the progression through value systems is unusual among similar theories, and leads to the view that no level is inherently positive or negative, but rather is a response to the local environment.
-Through these value systems, groups and cultures structure their societies and individuals integrate within them.
-Each distinct set of values is developed as a response to solving the problems of the previous system.
-Changes between states may occur incrementally (first order change) or in a sudden breakthrough (second order change).
-The value systems develop in a specific order, and the most important question when considering the value system being expressed in a particular behavior is why the behavior occurs.

-Overview of the levels

-Development of the theory
+History

+In the late 1960s and early 1970s, Union College psychology professor Clare W. Graves published a series of articles which described what he referred to as an "emergent cyclical theory" of developmental psychology and human development.

-University of North Texas (UNT) professor Don Beck sought out Union College psychology professor Clare W. Graves after reading about his work in The Futurist.
-They met in person in 1975, and Beck, soon joined by UNT faculty member Chris Cowan, worked closely with Graves until his death in 1986.
-Beck made over 60 trips to South Africa during the 1980s and 1990s, applying Graves's emergent cyclical theory in various projects.
+Spiral Dynamics emerged as a result of a collaboration between University of North Texas (UNT) professor Don Beck, communications lecturer Christopher Cowan, and Graves.
+Beck and Graves first met in person in 1975, and was joined by Cowan shortly after in developing Graves's emergent cyclical theory, working closely with Graves until his death in 1986.
+In 1979, Beck and Cowan founded the consulting company National Values Center, Inc. (NVC).
+By 1981, both Beck and Cowan had resigned from UNT to work with Graves.
+During the 1980s and 1990s, Beck made over 60 trips to South Africa applying Graves's emergent cyclical theory in various projects.
 This experience, along with others Beck and Cowan had applying the theory in North America, motivated the development of Spiral Dynamics.

-Beck and Cowan first published their extension and adaptation of Graves's emergent cyclical theory in Spiral Dynamics: Mastering Values, Leadership, and Change (Exploring the New Science of Memetics) (1996).
-They introduced a simple color-coding for the eight value systems identified by Graves (and a predicted ninth) which is better known than Graves's letter pair identifiers.
-Additionally, Beck and Cowan integrated ideas from the field of memetics as created by Dawkins and further developed by Csikszentmihalyi, identifying memetic attractors for each of Graves's levels.
-These attractors, which they called "VMemes", are said to bind memes into cohesive packages which structure the world views of both individuals and societies.
+Beck and Cowan first published their original extension of Graves's theory in the 1996 book Spiral Dynamics: Mastering Values, Leadership, and Change (Exploring the New Science of Memetics).
+At around the same time, new-age author Ken Wilber published Sex, Ecology, Spirituality (1995), which expounded and drew heavily upon Graves's work.
+Beck and Cowan introduced a color-coding for the eight value systems identified by Graves, and predicted a ninth value system.
+Additionally, Beck and Cowan integrated ideas from the field of memetics, identifying memetic attractors for each of Graves's levels.
+These attractors, which they called "VMemes", are said to bind memes into cohesive packages which structure the worldviews of both individuals and societies.